 After moderate and high intensity exercise your muscle glycogen (carbohydrate stores) will be depleted.
 If these glycogen stores are not replaced, your performance during your next training session or competition could be compromised.
 The amount of carbohydrate you require will depend on the fuel cost of the workout you completed and the timing of your next session.
-After intense glycogen-depleting sessions, 1-1.2 g of carbohydrate per kilogram of body weight per hour for the first 4-6 hours post-exercise is required for adequate refueling.
+On average, 1-1.2 grams of carbohydrate per kilogram of body weight is required for adequate refueling.
 This equates to 50-100 grams of carbohydrate depending on the weight of the individual.
 If an intense workout is planned in the next 24 hours, consuming carbohydrate within the first hour of finishing your exercise session is recommended to maximise glycogen stores before your next event.

 If your goal is weight loss, you can still aim to refuel glycogen stores before your next session; however it is important that the post-exercise meal is considered as part of your overall energy (kilojoule or calorie) budget.
 You may wish to plan for one of your main meals or snacks to be consumed straight after your workout.

 This meal should provide a nutritious carbohydrate source along with other nutrients such as protein, vitamins and minerals.